 Just remember that your car battery may be dead again the next time you try it if the battery was worn down by age or defect; consider driving right to an auto maintenance shop to get it tested and, if need be, replaced.

 Once jumper cables are connected to a battery, consider them live; touching two of the clips together or letting them touch the ground may cause a shower of dangerous sparks and can also be bad for the battery.
 You can also shock yourself or someone else pretty easily if you’re not careful.

-If you ever drive to remote areas or live in a rather remote spot yourself, it’s a good idea to make the modest investment in a power bank that can be used to jump a car, like The Zeus Power System from Uncharted Supply Co., which packs enough power to jump start even a larger truck, and which can also be used to power up small devices like phones multiple times or as a flashlight that will work for multiple days without stopping.
+If you ever drive to remote areas or live in a rather remote spot yourself, it’s a good idea to make the modest investment in a power bank that can be used to jump a car, like the, which packs enough power to jump-start even a larger truck, and which can also be used to power up small devices like phones multiple times or as a flashlight that will work for multiple days without stopping.